-Other than audit fees, Deloitte Touché Tohmatsu were not paid a fee for other services during the year (2017: \$Nil).
+Other than audit fees, Deloitte Touché Tohmatsu were paid a fee of \$85,736 for corporate finance assistance related to the business acquisition by BTC Speciality Health Pty Ltd from Admedus (2018: \$Nil).

 This directors' report is signed in accordance with a resolution of directors made pursuant to s.298(2) of the Corporations Act 2001.